 My love affair with Titian’s painting has led me to compile research on the style of coat featured in it.
 I call it the Turkish Venetian coat.
 The painting is Portrait of a Lady by Titian done in 1555 and housed at the National Gallery of Art in DC.
-For my Turkish Venetian gown I chose … More Turkish Venetian Gown & Coat
+Throughout the fifteenth and sixteenth centuries, … More Turkish Venetian Gown & Coat

 This combination is explored in detail by Anna Attiliani of Tacuinum Medievale.
 Read her full blog post here http://tacuinummedievale.blogspot.com/search/label/wimple For a partial repost, I’d like to show you a few sources from Larsdatter of the bycocket, or “cappello a punta” (pointed hat) as Anna calls it.
 The “pointed hat” is very common in the 14th-century hunting … More Bycocket and Veil in 14th Century Italy?